News

 Handling Legal Responsibility in Accidents

-When it comes to accidents involving robotaxis, the existing regulatory framework applies, meaning that fault is determined by current transportation laws.
-Responsibility initially falls on the vehicle owner, especially when working with partners who have acquired the vehicle.
-Further investigation can determine which party is ultimately responsible.
-However, the primary design principle is to avoid accidents whenever possible and to minimize the severity of unavoidable accidents.
+In cases of accidents involving robotaxis, existing transportation laws apply.
+Initially, the vehicle owner is held responsible, especially when working with partners who have acquired the vehicle.
+Further investigations determine the ultimate responsibility.
+Pony.ai's primary design goal is to prevent accidents and minimize the severity of unavoidable incidents.

 Unique AI System

-Pony.ai's proprietary AI system is unique because its sensors provide 360-degree coverage, eliminating blind spots.
-This is a significant improvement over the human field of view, which is approximately 120 degrees.
-The system also uses extensive training to enhance the AI driver, or virtual driver.
-Unlike a human driver who learns from a single near miss, Pony.ai collects data and generates thousands of permutations, simulating various challenging scenarios to train the system repeatedly.
-This allows the AI to learn driving behavior much faster than a human through billions of simulated experiences.
+Pony.ai's AI system stands out due to its 360-degree sensor coverage, eliminating blind spots and surpassing the human field of view.
+The system leverages extensive training to enhance the AI driver, using data from near misses to simulate challenging scenarios.
+This approach allows the AI to learn driving behavior faster than humans, through billions of simulated experiences.

 Assessment of the AI Boom in China